What is Dawg Camp?

 Depsite the name, Dawg Camp is simply the name of this transition program!
 Unless you attend Dawg Camp Adventure, you will not be camping outside, rather you are in a residence hall or a retreat site cabin with full amenities.

 Is there something for me?

 Yes!
-There is something for every new University of Georgia student – Service, Outdoor Adventures, Culture, Leadership – each program is designed for different interests!
+There is something for every new University of Georgia student – service, outdoor adventures, Athens immersion, transfer student, school spirit/traditions – each program is designed for different interests!

 Can I participate in more than one program?

 Yes!
 All programs are exciting and unique, so participate in as many as you would like!
 We recommend that transfer students only attend Dawg Camp Connect because the activities and curriculum are designed specially for them!